DanBuchan/ZCoC/README.md

 # What is ZCoC?

-Zero Code of Conduct is the totally amazing improvement on [NCoC](https://github.com/domgetter/NCoC).
+Zero Code of Conduct is the most bitchin' next level version of [NCoC](https://github.com/domgetter/NCoC).
 You can think of it as NCoC++ (which is a totally amazing coding reference which you'll get if you're an awesome programming mega-dude like us).
 ZCoC will help you find communities and projects online